Mornington Island: Demographics

+Facilities

+There has been a lack of infrastructure on the island.
+Before December 2023 there were around 30 rooms for visitors to the island.
+With a scheduled completion date of Christmas 2023, there is a new accommodation complex which includes another 34 rooms, and another 10 cabins added to the existing motel.
+The expansion will provide accommodation for tourists and enable medical staff and tradespeople to stay for longer periods of time on the island, with the added benefit of bringing in more revenue to the council.
+More social housing is also being built, along with a youth centre, an administration centre, and an Indigenous Knowledge Centre and library in the town of Gununa.

+The council is funding most of the new construction, with some funding from the federal government's Growing Regions program and the state housing department, specifically for the visitor accommodation centre and duplexes.

 Mirndiyan Gununa Aboriginal Corporation

 The Mirndiyan Gununa Aboriginal Corporation (MGAC) was founded as the Woomera Aboriginal Corporation in 1973, which was incorporated in 1983.
 It adopted its present name in 2009, at the same time establishing three discrete business units: MIDance, MIArt and MI Festival.
 The buildings were upgraded in 2010–11, including the addition of a dedicated studio for the artists.

 Art centre

 Mornington Island Art (MIArt), owned and run by the Mirndiyan Gununa Aboriginal Corporation, is one of the oldest Indigenous Australian art centres in Australia.

 People of the islands started making artefacts and bark paintings using natural ochres in the 1950s, later using acrylic paint on bark, and started selling their work in the 1970s.
 In the mid-1980s Mornington Island Art and Craft(s) (MIAAC) was established by Brett Evans, with a new building and a dedicated coordinator.

 Some of the women from the Kaiadilt "old ladies' camp" established on Bentinck Island in the 1980s and 1990s, after moving to Mornington Island again in the 21st century, formed the Kaiadilt art movement, led by Sally Gabori (c.1924–2015).
 Evans established MIAAC to produce and market traditional crafts, including Gabori's fine weaving.
 The Kaiadilt community had no two-dimensional art traditions before 2005.

 In 2002, Mornington Island Art and Craft became part of Woomera Aboriginal Corporation.

 The art centre incorporates the MIArt studio and a gallery.
 The artists, both men and women, work in many different mediums and represent their Lardil and Kaiadilt cultures in their artwork, and exhibitions by the artists have been mounted in Brisbane and Darwin.
 Two of the most well-known artists to have worked in the art centre are Sally Gabori and Dick Roughsey, and members of their families continue to work at the centre.
 The manager of the art centre as of 2022 is John Armstrong, while the gallery manager is Bereline Loogatha.

 The art centre works with Kaiadilt elders to help revive their language and culture.